‘Southern Charm’ Stars Kathryn Dennis And Thomas Reunite With Their Kids, Is She Still Dating Hunter Price?

 Throughout the custody battle, Dennis and Ravenel have accused one another of drug use, among other things.

 In other Southern Charm news, Dennis has been dating former America’s Got Talent contestant Hunter Price for the past few months.
-As Dennis’ Instagram audience surely saw, the mother of two went public with Price in January of this year by sharing a photo of the two of them and including a black heart emoji in her caption.
+As Dennis’ Instagram audience surely saw, the mother of two went public with Price in January of this year by sharing a photo of the two of them with a black heart emoji in her caption.

 Although Dennis hasn’t shared any new photos of herself and Price on Instagram in recent weeks, she gushed over him in a series of posts last month after celebrating her first Valentine’s Day with the singer.